EASYMAK777/employee-tracker/README.md

   ## Installation

-  open terminal in file, type node index.js and press enter.
-Follow prompts and viola!!
-A brand new read me doc is generated
+  npm install.  to install dependancies

   ## Usage

-  I want it to be used for developers in order to generate a readme and save time
+  I want it to be used for companies to keep track of employees and other search parameters

   ##License